 Vardy has scored 76 league goals across the past four full seasons for Leicester, including a haul of 23 to win the Premier League’s Golden Boot during the 2019/20 campaign.

-The 34-year-old has scored nine league goals for the campaign already this season, showing few signs of slowing down, with only Mohamed Salah having scored more in 2021/22 to date.
+The 35-year-old has scored 10 league goals for the campaign this season, with only three players having scored more in 2021/22.